kimuraz/vue-rest/docs/README.md

 actionLink: intro.md
 features:
 - title: Easy
-  details: Use etiher the $api prototype or one of the plugins
+  details: Use either the $api prototype or one of the plugins
 - title: Axios
   details: It uses axios as requests library
 - title: CRUD operations faster